derekmhewitt/learning_journal/README.md

 ## Learning Journal Day 2

 For day two's assignment I completely refactored my views with decorators and swapped out the old html for fancy jinja2 templates.
 Thanks/credit to Mike for helping me set up the detail view with the regular expressions.

+## Learning Journal Day 3

+For day three's assignment I was completely lost for a while.